ksteinfe/ksteinfe.github.io/_posts/2017-7-5-Hello-World.md

 As you can see, there's not much going on here.
 Certainly nothing interesting, like a blog.
 Why not head over to [my other nothing site](http://ksteinfe.com/) to see alot more nothing?
+If you click on this post, I'll redirect you.